 Designated primarily for Carroll freshmen, Guadalupe’s design lends itself well to providing residents with their own living space while allowing all freshmen to experience their first year at Carroll together.
 Known as "Guad" to its 350 residents, this hall has plenty of amenities, loads of activities, and is a community unto itself.

 The St. Mary Wing is an all-female wing that offers double-occupancy rooms for women on four floors with a triple occupancy room on each floor.
-The St. Joseph Wing provides the same options on two floors for men, and one floor for women.
+The St. Joseph Wing provides the same options on three floors for men.

 The formal lounge in Guadalupe Hall, lovingly referred to by students as the "Fish Bowl," is a spacious “living room” where students gather for meetings, studying, as well as music and relaxation.
 Guadalupe Hall also houses the Wellness Center, a convenient place for all Carroll students to access counseling and health services.

 Basic amenities in each room include closets/wardrobes, twin XL bed, dresser, desk and chair.
 Most rooms also have a sink.
 Shared restroom and shower facilities are available on each floor in Guadalupe.
 There is also a computer lab, study spaces, a community kitchen and laundry facilities throughout the building.